Dir (command): Examples

 CP/M 3.0 directory listing on a Commodore 128 home computer.

 Directory listing on SCP running on a robotron PC 1715.

 Directory listing on CP/J 2.21 running on an Elwro 804 Junior.

 Microsoft Windows Command Prompt showing a directory listing.

-DOS, Windows, ReactOS

-List all files and directories in the current working directory.
+List all files and directories in the working directory.

-List any text files and batch files (filename extension ".txt" or ".bat").
+List text and batch files of the working directory by specifying filename extensions ".txt" or ".bat" with the "*" wildcard character that matches any base file name.

-Recursively list all files and directories in the specified directory and any subdirectories, in wide format, pausing after each screen of output.
-The directory name is enclosed in double-quotes, to prevent it from being interpreted is as two separate command-line options because it contains a whitespace character.
+List files and directories in the specified directory and any subdirectories, recursively, in wide format, pausing after each screen of output.
+The directory name is enclosed in double-quotes, to prevent it from being interpreted is as two separate command-line options because it contains a space.